Lubi43/books-dataset/readme.md

 ### 1 Project description
-**Book search** 📚 is a book search tool on publicly available dataset from Goodreads prepared as a project for a python course.
-Dataset was accessed on kaggle.com, uploaded by jealousleopard, updated by middlelight ([link](https://www.kaggle.com/datasets/middlelight/goodreadsbookswithgenres)).
+**Book search** 📚 is a book search tool on publicly available dataset prepared as a project for a python course.
+Dataset was accessed on kaggle.com, uploaded by middlelight ([link](https://www.kaggle.com/datasets/middlelight/goodreadsbookswithgenres)).

 ### 2 Motivations
 As a book enthusiast with limited reading time, I needed a way to quickly find books matching my current reading capacity and interests.